grpc/grpc.github.io/docs/tutorials/basic/csharp.md

 Once that's done, you can generate the C# code:

-The generate the code, the following command should be run from the `examples/csharp/route_guide` directory:
+To generate the code, the following command should be run from the `examples/csharp/route_guide` directory:

 - Windows